what is an assertion?

 test_assertion_error_w_true

-True is a simple data structures, it the other boolean and is not False or None.
-I can use assertions to test if something is True or not
+True is a simple data type, it is the other boolean and is NOT False or None.
+I can use assertions to test if something is True or not.

 RED: make it fail